Antrikshy/antrikshy.github.io/_drafts/2016-06-17-a-quickstart-guide-for-pebble-app-configuration.md

 This is the point where Pebble's SDK will handle converting your JavaScript object into convenient C types, and pass the data to you through your app message subscription.
 Be sure to look into [Pebble's type conversions](https://developer.pebble.com/guides/communication/using-pebblekit-js/#type-conversion) to avoid any surprises.

-On the C side of things, you need to handle:
+On the C side of things, at the very least, you need to make sure that you:

-1. Opening `AppMessage`
+1. Open AppMessage.
+2. Register a message-received callback function.
+3. Handle incoming message in aforementioned callback.